bartolsthoorn/NVDSP/README.md

 ```

 ### Example project
 See `/Examples/NVDSPExample` for a simple iOS XCodeProject example.
+Please note the Novocaine bundled with it might be outdated.

 ### A thing to note
 The NVDSP class is written in C++, so the classes that use it will have to be Objective-C++.
 Change all the files that use NVDSP from MyClass.m to MyClass.mm.